Home / Blog / How to Use 3D Interior Design Visualization to Avoid Costly Interior Design Mistakes

 A detailed guide on hidden interior costs homeowners should know..

-Around 7–8 years ago, we had clients who were in a rush and chose not to wait for 3Ds.
+Around 7–8 years ago, we had clients who were in a rush and chose NOT to wait for 3Ds.
 The project involved structural changes.
 While the 2D drawings were technically correct, the clients couldn’t fully visualise the outcome.
 A structural beam—non-demolishable—ended up interrupting what they expected to be a wide kitchen–dining opening.
 By the time the issue became evident, the wall had already been broken.

 This is where 3D interior design visualization proves invaluable: it exposes design limitations before irreversible work begins.